 For some mamas, the thought of breastfeeding is even more daunting than giving birth; after all, it lasts a lot longer!
-While it’s hard to know exactly what challenges you’ll face until after your bub has arrived, we’ve got lactation consultant (and Stork’s Nest Singapore guru) Jani Combrink with 15 fabulous tips to get you ready and in the best frame of mind to start your breastfeeding journey on the right foot, mama!
-You’ll notice that she mentions lactation consultants (aka miracle workers) throughout the article; for a full list of lactation consultants in Singapore, along with other key resources, we recommend checking out the comprehensive Breastfeeding Mothers’ Support Group website.
+While it’s hard to know exactly what breastfeeding challenges you’ll face until after your bub has arrived, we’ve got lactation consultant Jani Combrink to share 15 fabulous tips to get you ready!

 1. That first latch might hurt a bit…and by might I mean it probably will.
 And that is totally OK and NORMAL.
 It will get better and eventually, when done properly, won’t hurt at all.
 Mostly this is due to ‘stretching’ of the skin.
 Think about it: until you breastfeed, your nipples have not been sucked on for so long or so vigorously!
 It takes a few days, but it WILL get better.
 The sooner you can latch that baby on, the better.
 Ideally, ask for skin-to-skin contact with your baby as soon as possible after birth, as this will ensure that your baby’s parasympathetic nervous system is supported, and will help to trigger the baby’s reflexes for nursing.